BMA Brute Squad FAQ

 Q: How much experience do I need?

-A: We assume you know how to ride mildly to moderately technical singletrack (e.g. Hall, Heil, Walker, Betasso, Marshall Mesa, Centennial Cone, Buffalo Creek, etc.) and are comfortable with the idea of riding long distances, and being in the saddle for the good part of the day.
+A: We assume you know how to ride moderately technical singletrack (e.g. Hall, Heil, Walker, Betasso, Marshall Mesa, Centennial Cone, Buffalo Creek, etc.) and are comfortable with the idea of riding long distances, and being in the saddle for the good part of the day.
 We are not expecting you to be able to drop 4-footers, huck cliffs, or blast downhills at breakneck speed.

 Q: What if I am too slow for the group?